-What Is The Halaal Household?
 What does the home represent to the Muslim family?

 It Is a place where family members can relate to one another and where they sincerely enjoy being together; where they have a sense of shared beliefs and values.
 A place where the children learn, their behavior should be based on Islamic principles.
 A place where family members are protected, happy and kind to one another.
 The home should not be just a place where people eat, rest and sleep.
 It is the place where husbands and wives find comfort in each other.
 The home is a place where families should worship together, and it should be based on Allah’s (SWT) rules and guidance.